 Have you ever weighed yourself one night, been pleased with the numbers only to weigh yourself the next morning and realized that you are somehow 3 pounds heavier?
 If you have noticed such fluctuations on a 500-calorie per day weight loss deficit diet, please know that this does not mean that your diet isn’t working.

 Water weight or water retention is caused by consuming high amounts of sodium or carbohydrates, dehydration, lifestyle, hormones, or even certain medication.
-Reducing the amount of sodium you consume a day, exercising and trying a low-carb diet can help you be rid of all the extra ‘bloat weight’ (9).
+Some fluctuation in your weight due to fluid shifts and variations is totally normal and nothing to worry about.
+Reducing the amount of sodium you consume a day, exercising and trying a low-carb diet can help you be rid of any extra ‘bloat weight’ you may be consistently carrying (9).